Primordial Black Hole formation from overlapping cosmological fluctuations: Summary and Conclusions

 Moreover, we have studied in detail the dynamics of PBH formation for different initial conditions and the effect on the PBH mass.
 When both peaks are sufficiently closer to each other, a single AH surrounded by the cosmological horizon is formed.
 When the first peak is over the threshold, the AH swallows the mass excess from the fluctuations with a larger length scale once the AH grows to such scales, and the accretion from the larger length scale fluctuation mainly gives the final PBH mass.
-On the other hand, when the second peak is over the threshold (having the first one under the threshold), it will lead to the gravitational collapse, capturing already all the mass excess inside the AH.
-The situation differs when both fluctuations are over the threshold but sufficiently decoupled.
-For that case, the second peak of $\mathcal{C}$ can have enough time to form a new AH without the interaction of the previous one forming a double trapped surface.
+On the other hand, when the second peak is over the threshold (having the first one under the threshold), it will lead the gravitational collapse, capturing already all the mass excess inside the AH.
+The situation differs when both peaks in the compaction function are over the threshold but sufficiently decoupled.
+For that case, the second peak of $\mathcal{C}$ can have enough time to form a new AH without the interaction of the previous one forming two disconnected trapped regions.
 In the context of the effects of profile dependence on PBH formation, we have shown that profile dependence can substantially affect the process of forming PBHs, regarding the threshold values, and importantly for the final PBH mass.

 Future extensions of our work could be to generalize our calculations in the context of a general equation of state $w$ as in \cite{Escriva:2020tak}.
 Another direction can be to explore the corresponding critical regime \cite{Gundlach:2007gc} and find its dependence in terms of the different initial conditions of the double peaks in $\mathcal{C}$.
-Finally, using peak theory, it could be interesting to make an accurate statistical prediction of the probability of having such overlapping fluctuations cases.
+Finally, using peak theory, it could be interesting to make an accurate statistical prediction of the probability of having such overlapping fluctuations.
 Although the expectation is that the probability will be very small, the reduction in the threshold values could compensate for the large reduction of the PBH production formed in this scenario.
 All these features are interesting future research directions.